-For Bodily Harm, the individual's supervisor must report directly to SECO.
+For Bodily Harm, the VOC must ensure that the individual's supervisor is informed and ensures a report is submitted to SECO via NOAA Online Incident Reporting System.

 c) Environmental Harm and Hazardous Release

 All small boats must maintain an inventory log of hazardous materials and quantities.